Not Brand Echh: Publication history

 Marvel Comics' superhero-satire comic book Not Brand Echh ran an initial 13 issues (cover-dated Aug.
 1967 - May 1969), with a 14th issue published in 2017.
 Editors Roy Thomas and Gary Friedrich pitched a comics series that would poke fun of other companies' characters, but Stan Lee decided that it should focus its satiric lens on Marvel's own output.

 The series title was a play on an advertising convention of the time, in which a competitor's product was not referred to by name, but simply as "Brand X"; DC was sometimes playfully called "Brand Echh" in Marvel "Bullpen Bulletins" and letters pages, hence this comic was "Not Brand Echh".
 The title of the comic in its postal indicia was Brand Echh for its first four issues, and afterward Not Brand Echh, the trademarked cover title from the start.

 Typical stories and name transpositions included Ironed Man (Iron Man) vs. Magnut, Robot Biter (Gold Key Comics' Magnus, Robot Fighter); "Best Side Story", with Dr. Deranged (Dr. Strange) in a West Side Story pastiche; "The Origin of...Stuporman", a Superman takeoff recalling Wally Wood's influential "Superduperman" in Mad #4 (May 1952); the Ecchs-Men in "If Magneat-O Should Clobber Us", parodying not only the X-Men and Magneto, but also the high melodrama of 1960s Marvel titles; and Marvel characters visually standing-in for the baseball-player protagonists of the otherwise faithfully rendered famous poem "Casey at the Bat".
 Events took place in the "Marble Universe", a play on the Marvel Universe.

 In broader topical references, Gary Friedrich, writer of Sgt.
 Fury and His Howling Commandos, and cartoonist and Marvel production manager John Verpoorten contributed a Marvel-character version of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band record album art.
 Robert Crumb's album cover art for Big Brother and the Holding Company was parodied by Herb Trimpe.
 Later issues had parodies of famous films such as Guess Who's Coming to Dinner and Camelot and features about superhero poetry, superhero carnival and "Rent A Super-Hero", in which children employed their favorite heroes to help with mundane tasks like family plumbing problems.
 Warren Publishing editor Bill DuBay drew and co-wrote one story in his only Marvel appearance.
 Issue #10 featured solely reprints from earlier issues.

-Radio and TV personality Paul Gambaccini stated he coined the term "Brand Echh" in his letter published in The Amazing Spider-Man #7 (Dec.
+Radio and TV personality Paul Gambaccini said that he coined the term "Brand Echh" in his letter published in The Amazing Spider-Man #7 (Dec.
 1963).